OrbisWeb3/orbisdb/README.md

 This allows us to focus on stability and performance of core functions, while expanding functionality via the plugin system.

 - **Core:**
-    - dedicated to read/write operation of the indexing service
+    - Dedicated to read/write operation of the indexing service
-    - listens to stream changes of specific models being used by developers and indexes the content in a Postgres database.
+    - Listens to stream changes of specific models being used by developers and indexes the content in a Postgres database.
 - **Plugins:**
-    - optional and designed to perform operations beyond the core’s scope.
+    - Optional and designed to perform operations beyond the core’s scope.
-    - Divided **into 4 categories** (additional types may be exposed):
+    - Divided **into 4 categories** (`Create streams`, `Add metadata`, `Validate` and `Post process`).
+More details about plugins underneath.
-        - **`Create new streams`** : Automatically create new streams based on external data sources (ie. blockchain event, a local CSV file or an API data source).
-        - **`Add metadata`**: Modifies or enhances the stream content before indexing (ie. classify the content using AI, fetch the ENS name of the stream’s controller)
-        - **`Generate action post stream`**: Performs actions after the content has been indexed (ie. send an email or a push notification, trigger a blockchain transaction...).
-        - **`Validation / Gating`:** Checks the stream details and decides whether it should be indexed or not (for moderation, token gating or sybil resistance such as using Gitcoin Passport scores)
-    - we will initially launch with built-in plugins “built by Orbis”, but our goal is to enable 3rd party developers to build their own plugins.

 ## Usage
-To get started with OrbisDB we recommend to download this repository locally and run it a simple NodeJS program.
+To get started with OrbisDB we recommend downloading this repository locally and running it as a simple NodeJS program.

     npm install